-The two systems that affect your car’s interior temperature have different reasons they might fail.
-Your car's air conditioning system and heater share the same fan, so your heater or air conditioner may be working properly but the air isn’t actually getting to the cabin.
+The two systems that affect your car's interior temperature have different reasons they might fail.
+Your car's air conditioning system and heater share the same fan, so your heater or air conditioner may be working properly but the air isn't actually getting to the cabin.
 This might mean the fan is not working which could be due to a bad fuse or the switch.
-We’ll examine it and get air flowing for you again.
+Our mechanic will examine your system and get air flowing again.

 Winter can be brutal in the Midwest, so you don't want to go long without your car heater working in your vehicle.
 There are a variety of reasons your heater might not work properly:

 - Clogged Heater Core

 - Broken Heater Core

-There is a piece connected to your radiator that creates the heat for your cabin when it’s cold out.
+There is a piece connected to your radiator that creates heat in your cabin when it's cold out.
 Sometimes these small box-like parts can get clogged and malfunction.
-This can cause you to not get heat and can cause your cabin to fog up.
+This can cause you to not get heat and can fog up your cabin.
 The good news is a clogged heater core can be flushed by a mechanic.

 Sometimes the broken heater in a car goes beyond a simple clog, and the heater core may be cracked or blown altogether.
 Signs of this type of failure might be a strong sweet smell in the cabin or around your car from the radiator fluid leaking.
-You might also notice your engine overheats but the heat still doesn’t work inside the car.
-If your heater core has cracked or blown, it needs to be replaced by a professional.
+You might also notice your engine overheats but the heat still doesn't work inside the car.
+If your heater core has cracked or is blown, it needs to be replaced by a professional mechanic.

 Near your engine is a thermostat that gauges the temperature of the engine to help determine when coolant is needed.
 When the engine gets hot, the thermostat signals a valve to open allowing coolant to flow.
-If the valve gets stuck open, your vehicle might not produce the heat necessary to keep the cabin warm.
-Again, if your engine is warm or hot but you can’t your car's get heater to work, this thermostat may be the culprit.
+If the valve gets stuck open, your vehicle might not produce the heat needed to keep the cabin warm.
+If your engine is warm or hot but you can't get car's heater to work, this thermostat may be the problem.

 Can't Get Cold Air?